 Jolene holds a Masters in Psychology from Columbia University and is an alumni of Goldman Sachs 10,000 Small Businesses Intensive Program.
 In 2007, after seeing local businesses struggle recruiting and business growth, Jolene founded Risch Results.
 Risch Results is a recruiting firm with an emphasis on culture fit, servicing varied industries across the nation.

 Amber knew she wanted to be a chef at age eight.
 After growing up, graduating college, and working in Corporate America, she had the opportunity to do just that.
 By 2015, Amber left Corporate America behind to pursue Le Rouge Cuisine full time.
 Le Rouge Cuisine is a special event and corporate catering service focused on Creole-fusion cuisine.

-EWF International peer advisory forums for women business owners equip and empower female entrepreneurs to achieve greater success.
+EWF International peer advisory forums equip and empower female entrepreneurs to achieve greater success.
 EWF concentrates on helping business owners focus on what will drive their companies forward while providing access to real-world problem solving, expert resources, and insightful perspectives.